sagemath/sagewiki_to_gh-2022-10-10/days53.md

   * The first day (September 23) will feature an introduction to Sage for new users
   * The remaining time (Septemeber 24-29) will be a "traditional" Sage Days workshop with emphasis on code development
   * Everything will take place at the University of Oxford in the new Mathematical Institute building (UK)
   * We are funded by the [[http://www.claymath.org|Clay Mathematics Institute]].
-If you are interested in participating please let us know!
+If you are interested in participating, please let us know!

 == Organizers ==